 Wipe the burner heads down again to remove any loose debris.
 This component of your range needs to dry completely.
 Otherwise, you may have problems like your burners won’t ignite due to excessive moisture.

 #3.
 Clean Range Top Surface

 For stubborn spots, use distilled white vinegar.
 Create a 1:1 solution of vinegar and water.
-Spray the surface and allow to soak so that the vinegar has time to break down the grease.
+Spray the surface and allow it to soak so the vinegar has time to break down the grease.
 Use a sponge to wipe down the surface.
 Dry your stovetop thoroughly with a lint-free cloth or rag.

 #4.
 Clean Range Knobs

 Lastly, you’ll want to know how to clean range top knobs.
 These are often prone to grease and oil splatters when you cook with an open pan.
-Unlike other range components, you don’t want to soak the knobs as doing so may remove the graphics that indicate the temperature.
+Unlike other range components, you don’t want to soak the knobs, as doing so may remove the graphics that indicate the temperature.